Ben Pringle: Rotherham United

 On 3 June 2011, it was revealed he had agreed personal terms with Rotherham United.
 The transfer was confirmed later that day, with Pringle joining The Millers on a free transfer, signing a two-year contract.
 He made his first team debut for Rotherham at home to Oxford United on 6 August 2011, and scored his first goal for the club in a 2–1 win over Crewe Alexandra on 16 August.

-He had made 9 appearances for Rotherham up until mid-October but following his substitute appearance versus Bristol Rovers he had not played again for them as of mid-February.
+He had made nine appearances for Rotherham up until mid-October but following his substitute appearance versus Bristol Rovers he had not played again for them as of mid-February.
 However, he was an unused sub in Rotherham's game against Burton Albion on 18 February.
-Pringle's form, contributed greatly to the clubs' automatic promotion to League One at the end of the 2012–13 season.
+Pringle's form contributed greatly to the clubs' automatic promotion to League One at the end of the 2012–13 season.

 On 18 January 2013, Pringle signed a new two-and-a-half-year contract with Rotherham.
-His goals and assists during the 2013–14 season helped Rotherham reach the League One playoff final.
+His goals and assists during the 2013–14 season helped Rotherham reach the League One play-off final.
 Pringle played in the final, and after a 2–2 draw, Rotherham earned promotion after beating Leyton Orient 4–3 on penalties to earn a second successive promotion.

 At the end of the 2013–14 season, Pringle was voted in the 2013–14 Football League One PFA Team of the Year.

 On 9 August 2014, Pringle started for Rotherham in their opening fixture of The Championship season in a 1–0 defeat against his former club Derby County.
-On 23 August 2014, Pringle scored his first goal in The Championship with a winner in Rotherham's 1–0 victory against Millwall.
+On 23 August 2014, Pringle scored his first goal in the Championship with a winner in Rotherham's 1–0 victory against Millwall.

-On 9 January 2015, Rotherham agreed a fee with Millwall F.C. for Pringle, however Pringle turned down the move to the club.
-On 27 January 2015, Pringle scored his second goal of The Championship season in a 4–2 victory against Bolton Wanderers where he was also named man of the match.
+On 9 January 2015, Rotherham agreed a fee with Millwall for Pringle, however Pringle turned down the move to the club.
+On 27 January 2015, Pringle scored his second goal of the season in a 4–2 victory against Bolton Wanderers where he was also named man of the match.

 Fulham

-On 19 June 2015, Pringle signed for Fulham on a two-year contract, he joined goalkeeper Andy Lonergan in signing for the club on the same day.
+On 19 June 2015, Pringle signed for Fulham on a two-year contract, joining on the same day as goalkeeper Andy Lonergan.